 Michał Wapiński: We got the idea of what TISA and Socios.com are offering and what your plans for development are.
 Could you discuss in general terms why the collaboration between these two companies make sense and what benefits it will bring to your customers?

 Alexandre Dreyfus: I think we’re very much complementary because we aren’t competitors.
-There’s no territory where we need to fight with each other.
+There’s no territory where we need to compete with each other.
 There’s just one intersection – we’re talking to the same clubs.